nfriedly/nfriedly.com/src/documents/projects/0000-085-unblocker.html.md

 After seeing significant interest in using my Node Unblocker website's source as the basis for other projects, I reworked it into an [express](http://expressjs.com/)-friendly node.js module.

-I added and API to allow custom middleware to be easily inserted into the processing and re-wrote nearly all of the internals to use the new API.
+I added an API to allow custom middleware to be easily inserted into the processing and re-wrote nearly all of the internals to use the new API.

 Other notable changes included re-writing the cookie-handling to not require a database, reworking the charset decoding for greater speed and reliability, and even more automated tests.